Vizzuality/CartoDB-Tutorials/new-hampshire-election/elections-results-map.md

 ##Summary

-This tutorial will walk you through a set of basic steps to build basic to advanced maps using CartoDB
+This tutorial will walk you through a set of basic steps to build basic to advanced maps using CartoDB.

-Keep in mind that this tutorial was built for users with paid accounts.
-Free accounts will not have enough space to use the full United States counties shapefile mentioned below.

-To see the final application, go here,

 ## Data sources